 The bidding has gone: West 1S; North 2C; East & South Pass; West Double; All Pass

-2C doubled will go down at least 2 and you cannot make game.
+~2C doubled will go down at least 2, and E/W cannot make game.
 East would lead the spade J, West would play A, K, and another spade that East trumps.
 East-West will get at least two more club tricks and their two aces.
 North does not have a good enough suit to overcall, and would be penalized for this bid against such as you and your partner.

-Partner has values and could bid 2D over the 2C overcall, but the singleton spade and excellent club holding suggest a misfit and maybe defense would be better.
-Partner knows you will be short in clubs and will reopen the bidding, and if you re-open with a double they will pass and defend 2C doubled.
+~Partner has values and could bid 2D over the 2C overcall, but the singleton spade and excellent club holding suggest a misfit and maybe defense would be better.
+Partner knows you will be short in clubs and will reopen the bidding, and if West re-opens with a double East will pass and defend 2C doubled.

-~as opener, always reopen when you are short in the overcall suit, and with a double when holding support for the unbid suits and expected defense strength.
+~as opener, always reopen when you are short in the overcall suit, and re-open with a double when holding support for the unbid suits and expected defensive strength.